Cheap glasses expert online

 To protect your eyes outdoors, wear broad-brimmed hats and wraparound sunglasses with 100 percent UV protection.

-Various eye problems have been associated with overexposure to UV radiation and can make a person lost sight or cause corneal problems as well as distorted vision
+Various eye problems have been associated with overexposure to UV radiation and can make a person lose sight or cause corneal problems as well as distorted vision

 Keep these tips in mind: